generous-folks/react-course/exercise-4/src/__hints__/instructions.md

 ## Step by step

+### src/modules/articles/articlesList.component.js

+#### ArticlesList

-- Create `src/modules/articles/articlesList.component.js` that exports a function `ArticlesList`.
+Create `src/modules/articles/articlesList.component.js` that exports a function `ArticlesList`.
 Then extract the state, effect and the articles markup from the home page to your `ArticlesList`.
 Use `ArticlesList` inside the home page and everything should look like before.

----
+### src/modules/articles/articleCard.component.js

+#### ArticleCard

-- Create `src/modules/articles/articleCard.component.js` from the Card MUI example, ArticleCard will get article={article} as prop (see API /fixtures/articles.json).
+Create `src/modules/articles/articleCard.component.js` from the Card MUI example, ArticleCard will get article={article} as prop (see API /fixtures/articles.json).
 Then replace the html markup by the ArticleCard in the ArticlesList